jedevc/fyp-report/report.md

 | 3 | `tmp`, `tls_tail`, `v5`, `wcs`, `test` | `weak_alias`, `ldir_r`, `sched_secmp`, `ctions_getln`, `isspawn_find` |

-As we move towards higher values of $k$, the results become more and more readable, and more similar to actual names that we would expect a programmer to name variables and functions.
+As we move towards higher values of $k$, the results become more and more readable and more similar to actual names that we would expect a programmer to name variables and functions.

-However, the issue now becomes picking a suitable value of $k$, one that it is low enough to provide some variety, and high enough to enforce some sense of consistency.
+However, the issue now becomes picking a suitable value of $k$, such that it is low enough to provide some variety, yet high enough to enforce some sense of consistency.
 To do this, we settle on an approach that allows us to select *multiple* values of $k$, using what we call a "Multi" Markov chain model.